sdfsdfsdfgsdfsdfssdfsdgdfgrfgfsdkjfkjsk/Library-Management-App/README.md

 Library Management System

 This is a simple Library Management System built using Python and Tkinter.
 While it may not be the most advanced or flashy application, it gets the job done.
-You can use it to manage books, borrowers, and their data from their college
+You can use it to manage books, borrowers, and their data from their college.

 Features

     Add, edit, and delete books from the library inventory.